Ecology, Policy, and Social Transformation

 Group A schools

 Students from the University of Minnesota pay $9,200.

 Group B schools

-Students from all member* and affiliate member schools except Augustana University, Denison University, and the University of Minnesota pay $13,100.
+Students from all consortium member* and affiliate member schools except Denison University, and the University of Minnesota pay $14,600.

-Students from Denison University and nonmember schools pay $13,900.
+Students from nonmember schools and Denison University $15,500.
 Although a HECUA member, Denison has opted to apply its member discount to a grant program dedicated to assisting low-income Denison students who wish to participate in a HECUA program.

-HECUA distributes three scholarships to students from consortium member schools: Scholarship for Racial Justice (up to $4,000); the Scholarship for Social Justice (up to $1,500); and the Scholarship for Community Engagement (up to $750 for semester-long programs, and $350 for short-term programs).
+HECUA distributes three scholarships to students from consortium member schools: Scholarship for Racial Justice (up to $4,000); the Scholarship for Social Justice (up to $1,500); and the Scholarship for Community Engagement (up to $750 for semester-long programs, and $500 for short-term programs).
 Click here to view all scholarships.

 Good to Know

 This course will be offered in hybrid format for Spring 2021, combining remote instruction with in-person opportunities for hands-on learning.